JehanAB/Weather-Journal-App/README.md

 the application has a server side so if you want to launch it on a live shared hosting make sure it is one that support backend server.

-eg: the application will not work on shared hosting that runs the application from the public_html folder directly.
-Rather use a webhosting like digital ocan or netlify if you want a free host that supports the backend.
 ## ⛏️ Built Using <a name = "built_using"></a>

 - [Vanilla js](https://www.javascript.com/) - programming language